Chakre Milan

-Milan Gurung, better known by his criminal alias Chakre Milan, is a Nepalese gangster.
+Milan gurung, better known by his criminal alias Chakre don, is a Nepalese gangster.
 A self-proclaimed don, he is regarded as one of the most powerful gang leaders in Nepal, alongside his longtime rival Deepak Manange.
-The nickname "Chakre" is derived from Chakrapath, a ring road area in Kathmandu where he was born and primarily operated.
+The nickname "Chakre" is derived from Kathmandu Ring Road, a ring road area in Kathmandu where he was born and primarily operated.

 Money laundering case

 In May 2013, the Department of Money Laundering Investigation (DoMLI) initiated legal proceedings against Milan Gurung, popularly known as Chakre Milan, along with several other individuals.
 The authorities accused him of acquiring assets through unlawful sources, estimating his property holdings to be worth around Rs 70 million.
 At the time, Gurung was incarcerated at the Central Jail in Sundhara on a separate conviction related to drug trafficking.

 The investigation, led by the Central Investigation Bureau (CIB) of Nepal Police, alleged that land and other assets registered in his name had been gained through criminal conduct.
 Based on the findings, DoMLI requested the Special Court to impose financial penalties equivalent to the value of the alleged illegal property.

 On 24 January 2018, the Special Court, comprising judges Ratna Bahadur Bagchand, Chandiraj Dhakal, and Pramod Kumar Shrestha, acquitted Gurung and two other defendants.
 The court ruled that the evidence presented was insufficient to establish that the properties were obtained through money laundering activities.
 As a result, the charges against him were dismissed.